 I don’t really believe in the fusion between Christianity and celebrity status, that a Christian’s worth is measured by how famous they are, or how many Twitter followers they possess.
 I don’t think authority is derived from the number of letters that follow your name, but instead, from the Name by which I’m saved.
 I’m not going to play that game, and refuse to identify and distinguish myself in this manner.
 Sorry.

 So who am I then, if not a famous and widely recognized Christian leader?
 I am a graduate of Yale University and Fuller Seminary, husband to a courageous breast cancer survivor, and father to five beautiful children.
-I’m a pastor who has planted two churches and now serves at one in the inner city of Washington D.C., a ministry which was featured on CBS Sunday Morning, the Washington Post and NPR.
-I’m the guy who was responsible for making Google take down a racist app from its Play store.
-I’m a writer who has published a few articles in Christian magazines and who blogs on a semi-regular basis.
+I’m a pastor who has planted two churches and now serves at one in the inner city of Washington D.C., a ministry which was featured on the Washington Post and NPR.
+I’m a writer who has published articles in Christian magazines and who blogs on a semi-regular basis.
 I was even on TV once too!

 But more than anything, I’m a man who came very close to losing everything.